Gipetto/site/_posts/2008-09-28-30_minute_4_am_jquery_image_slider.md

 #### Shameless plug

-If you're so inclined, ~~[head on over to the site and see it in action](http://crowdfavorite.com/portfolio/addictomatic/)~~.
+If you're so inclined, ~~[head on over to the site and see it in action](http://crowdfavorite.com/portfolio/addictomatic/)~~ (RIP classic Crowd Favorite projects...).
 I guess that pretty much says where I work (I've tried my best to keep my employers away from this blog, but now that I'm actually working in the social networking space I guess its ok).
 Or, if you're so bold, steal this script!